 Data Architects collaborate with users, database administrators, analysts, designers, and developers to design/create a company’s database by identifying structural and installation solutions.
 They ensure easy access to company data.

 Data Scientists first turn business cases into analytical agendas, make assumptions, and understand the data.
 They look at various models to measure the impact they would have on the business.
 They also search for and select algorithms to further analyze the data.
-By using business analytics, they explain the impact of data on business and develop solutions that will help the business grow.
+By using Business Analytics and Data Science, they explain the impact of data on business and develop solutions that will help the business grow.

 Senior Data Scientist